aip-wg/ai-transport/draft-aipwg-ai-transport.md

 The Prompts of the MCP concept.
 Pre-written templates that help users accomplish specific tasks

-## Request-Responce
+### Request-Response

-A endpoint request to the other endpoint with REQUEST message.
-The other endpoint verifies if they has a method matches to the Method Name and handles the Parameters.
-The endpoint received request respond to the request by sending a RESULT message.
+An endpoint sends a REQUEST message to another endpoint.
+The receiving endpoint verifies if it has a method that matches the Method Name and processes the Parameters.
+The endpoint that received the request responds by sending a RESULT message.

-## Notification
+### Notification

-A endpoint inform what methods they have by sending NOTIFICATION message to the other endpoint.
+An endpoint informs other endpoints about the methods it supports by sending a NOTIFICATION message.

-## Verification Level
+## Verification Levels

-Verification level indicates how the generated data is reliable.
+Verification levels indicate the reliability of the generated data.

-### Individual Comment
+### Level 3: Official Pronouncements

-Content generated from individual comments on the web, which may vary in reliability and should be verified for accuracy.
+Content generated from authoritative sources, such as government reports or officially published information, which carries a high level of reliability.

-### Official Pronouncement
+### Level 2: Corporate and Industry Sources

-Content generated from authoritative sources, such as government reports or officially published information, which carries a higher level of reliability.
+Content generated from corporate websites, industry reports, and professional publications.
+These sources are generally reliable but should still be verified.

-### Remote Resource
+### Level 1: Individual Comments

-A resouce that is served from a remote server, such as API responce.
+Content generated from individual comments on the web, such as social media posts, blog entries, and forum discussions.
+These sources vary in reliability and should be verified for accuracy.

-### Local Resource
+### Level 0: Unverified Content

-A resource that is located within a local environment, such as a database or file system, providing content that is directly accessible by the AI agent.
+Content from anonymous sources or user-generated content that has not been verified.
+This level carries the lowest reliability.

 ## Protocol Architecture